SAPNXTDOOR/Shortcut-Key/README.md

 # 🚀 Installation & Setup

-To modify the script and use it on any key on your keyboard, follow these steps.
+To modify the script and use any key of your choice, follow these steps.

 ---